Justin Turner Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The righty last appeared on Saturday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up four hits.
+- The right-hander's last appearance came on Sunday against the Los Angeles Dodgers, when he threw seven scoreless innings while allowing just one hit.

+- The 38-year-old has put up a 3.99 ERA and 10.2 strikeouts per nine innings in 17 games this season, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.